JMIBarth/tutorials/substitution_model_selection/README.md

 --------

-These are the branch lengths, the time that has passed between the nodes in a phylogeny.
+These are the branch lengths, the substitutions that have accumulated over time between the nodes in a phylogeny.
 Because we have 17 species, there are 2 x 17 - 3 = 31 branches in an unrooted phylogeny.

 --------
 </details>